submariner-io/submariner-website/src/content/contributing/release-process/_index.en.md

 Go to https://github.com/submariner-io/submariner-operator/tags, find the tag for v0.2.0-rc0 and select "Edit release" to the right.
 Then upload the generated subctl binaries.

 If this is a pre-release, mark the checkbox "This is a pre-release".

+# Verify the version

+You can follow any of our quickstarts, for example [this](https://submariner-io.github.io/en/quickstart/openshiftgn/)

 # Announce